+Asphalt driveways are one of the most cost-effective and long-lasting surfacing materials on the market, but after a considerable amount of time, the surface will begin to show signs of wear and tear.
 Usually, a high-quality asphalt driveway installation will last upwards of 15 to 20 years before requiring frequent repairs or in some cases, a full driveway resurface or replacement of certain areas.
 Even this impressive time period could be extended with the correct driveway maintenance.

-Tree roots may also grow to eventually create cracks in an asphalt driveway, but the damage caused is less compared to concrete, as the asphalt will lift as a ‘bump’ rather than concrete with a sharp raised edge.
+Tree roots may also grow to eventually create cracks in an asphalt driveway, but the damage caused is less compared to concrete, as the asphalt will lift as a ‘bump’ rather than concrete which raises with a sharp raised edge.

 Grime, dirt, leaves and mulch may build up on the surface, causing stains and shortening the asphalt driveway lifespan.
-If you sweep, blow and / or brush these off sooner rather than later, the stains will be reduced.
+If you sweep, blow or brush these off sooner rather than later, the stains will be reduced.
 Sweeping after a storm or heavy rain is even more important as the water may infuse with the unwanted elements and exacerbate stains.

 Keeping on top of driveway maintenance will boost the lifespan and put off asphalt resurfacing for as long as possible.

-Remove stains
+Remove Stains

-Note: Make sure to use protective equipment (gloves, eye protection, and mask) when working with chemicals, and wash your hands afterwards.
+Note: Make sure to use protective equipment (gloves, eye protection, and mask) when working with chemicals and wash your hands afterwards.

 How to remove natural stains caused by mulch or plant matter: